awsdocs/aws-systems-manager-user-guide/doc_source/sysman-agent-logs.md

 ------

-For Linux instances, the SSM Agent `stderr` and `stdout` files are written to the following directory: `/var/lib/amazon/ssm`\.
+For Linux managed nodes, the SSM Agent `stderr` and `stdout` files are written to the following directory: `/var/lib/amazon/ssm`\.

 For information about allowing SSM Agent debug logging, see [Allowing SSM Agent debug logging](#ssm-agent-debug-log-files)\.